Helsinki harbour rail: Early history and expansion

-The end of Eteläsatama branch
+Closure of Eteläsatama branch

 Small part of the rail tracks that were used for cargo traffic to Katajanokka have been preserved to this day at the Market Square.

 After Eteläsatama was assigned solely to passenger traffic, the harbour cranes and the track were dismantled in 1972.
 When the Finnjet was built, there was a public presentation of a plan to put the harbour rail to passenger use in a similar way as in Turku, where passenger trains go to the harbour.
 These plans were not realised, as the first part of this line was dismantled from the front of the Finnjet terminal in Katajanokka in 1977.
 The cargo traffic to Katajanokka finally ended on 1 May 1980.

 The Eteläsatama branch was closed with a stop disc at the eastern end of Merisatama rail yard, but the track leading to Eteläsatama remained in place, disused, for several years.
 The track to Katajanokka was dismantled by 1985, and in 1989 the turning bridge crossing the Katajanokka canal was replaced by a pedestrian bridge.
 At the same time, the part of the track on the edge of Kaivopuisto was dismantled.
 The tunnel still exists, but Merisatama end of it has been filled in.
 The last passenger train to visit Katajanokka was a Dm9 unit, travelling on request.
 Despite the dismantling of the track from Merisatama onwards, a short spur of track has survived in the Market Square.

 Commemorating the track is a water supply crane in Katajanokka, adored with a memorial plaque.
 Also the swing bridge of Cholera basin is preserved.
 It is closed during winter and open all time during ice-free season.

-The end of Salmisaari and shipyard branches
+Closure of Salmisaari and shipyard branches

 The part of the track leading from Ruoholahti to the Merisatama sidings, and the spur track from there to the Hietalahti shipyard, were in use until 2005.
 This track was lifted in July 2008.
 The swing bridge in Hietalahti has been preserved.
 It is open all time during ice-free season as the Hietalahti basin has a harbour for small craft.

 In 1925, there was also a side track from Ruoholahti to Salmisaari.
 It was used for cargo traffic for the Alko factories and the Nokia cable factory.
 These side tracks were dismantled from 1990 to 1993.
 Also the harbour tracks on the eastern edge of Jätkäsaari were dismantled in the 1990s.